clementfarabet/ipam-tutorials/py_tutorials/README.md

 If you want to set up these tutorials to run on your laptop or another computer, you'll need a fairly standard scientific Python stack, with a few additional non-standard packages.

+The installation instructions assume you have Python and the pip package installation command.
+On linux, your distribution's package-management software should be used for these things.
+On OSX I think [these instructions will set up pip](http://darklaunch.com/2011/11/24/osx-install-pip-virtualenv-virtualenvwrapper-on-mac).

 The following recipe should do the trick: